wandb/docs/docs/guides/launch/launch-faqs.md

  “The following kubernetes manifest will create a role named `wandb-launch-agent` in the`wandb`namespace.
 This role will allow the agent to create pods, configmaps, secrets, and pods/log in the `wandb` namespace.
 The `wandb-cluster-role` will allow the agent to create pods, pods/log, secrets, jobs, and jobs/status in any namespace of your choice.”

+### Does the Launch agent automatically create image pull secrets for private images in Kubernetes?

+Generally, it is preferred to configure cluster or node level access to your registry.
+However, when running a job in Kubernetes, the Launch agent will automatically create an image pull secret for images in Google Artifact Regsitry and AWS Elastic Container Registry.

 ### Does Launch support parallelization?
 How can I limit the resources consumed by a job?

   An individual Launch agent is configured with a `max_jobs` parameter that determines how many jobs that agent can be running simultaneously.
 Additionally, you can point to as many agents as you want at a particular queue, so long as those agents are connected to an infrastructure that they can launch into.